blakeruprecht/blakeruprecht.github.io/content/simplicity.md

 date: 2024-04-22
 ---

-> "The simple way really is the best way to do things." -*Nick Saban*
+> "The simple way really is the best way to do things." -Nick Saban

+> "If minimum wasn't good enough, it wouldn't be the minimum." -Col. Whetstone

 > "Nature prefers the shortest path from A to B"